 Two Brits did win on the undercard, though.
 Callum Smith and Yafai once again.

 A few months later, Billy Joe Saunders came to town and won.
 But since then, Hearn has lost his last four.

 Roman Gonzalez dethroned Yafai.
 Jay Harris lost on the same card.

-Smith then lost to Canelo before Campbell was beaten again, this time by Ryan Garcia.
+Smith then lost to Canelo before Campbell was beaten again by Ryan Garcia.

 Oct 2011 – Sergio Martinez bt Darren Barker

 August 2013 – Darren Barker bt Daniel Geale